Vietnam · CocoVolare

 A country read from north to south

-Vietnam holds a contradiction that surprises every visitor: socialist in its constitution and deeply capitalist in its streets.
+V ietnam holds a contradiction that surprises every visitor: socialist in its constitution and deeply capitalist in its streets.
 On a single Hanoi morning you can see a Party billboard, a café full of young people with laptops, a woman carrying two bamboo baskets and a phở vendor who has been at the same corner since 1958.
 No other Asian country allows the old and the new to coexist with so little friction.
-This is a destination that rewards curation — it doesn't work on autopilot or in a packaged tour; it works when someone curates it with judgement.
+This is a destination that rewards curation: it works when someone curates it with judgement, far from autopilot and the packaged tour.
 The right weather window, the cities in the right order, the right hotels and guides who come from the community.
 Done that way, Vietnam delivers the most memorable journey of any Asian itinerary.

 Regions